An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Persistent homology

 A {\em filtration of a simplicial complex} $K$ is a nested family of subcomplexes $(K_r)_{r \in T}$, where $T \subseteq \R$, such that for any $r, r' \in T$, if $r \leq r'$ then $K_r \subseteq K_{r'}$, and $K = \cup_{r \in T} K_r$.
 The subset $T$ may be either finite or infinite.
 More generally, a {\em filtration} of a topological space $\M$ is a nested family of subspaces $(M_r)_{r \in T}$, where $T \subseteq \R$, such that for any $r, r' \in T$, if $r \leq r'$ then $M_r \subseteq M_{r'}$ and, $M = \cup_{r \in T} M_r$.
 For example, if $f: \M \to \R$ is a function, then the family $M_r = f^{-1}((-\infty, r])$, $r \in \R$ defines a filtration called the sublevel set filtration of $f$.

 In practical situations, the parameter $r \in T$ can often be interpreted as a scale parameter and filtrations classically used in TDA often belong to one of the two following families.

 \paragraph{Filtrations built on top of data.} Given a subset $\X$ of a compact metric space $(M,\rho)$, the families of Rips-Vietoris complexes $( \Rips_r(\X) )_{r \in \R}$ and and \v Cech complexes $(\Cech_r(\X))_{r \in \R}$ are filtrations \footnote{we take here the convention that for $r<0$, $\Rips_r(\X) = \Cech_r(\X) = \emptyset$}.
 Here, the parameter $r$ can be interpreted as a resolution at which one considers the data set $\X$.
 For example, if $\X$ is a point cloud in $\R^d$, thanks to the Nerve theorem, the filtration $(\Cech_r(\X))_{r \in \R}$ encodes the topology of the whole family of unions of balls $\X^r = \cup_{x \in \X} B(x,r)$, as $r$ goes from $0$ to $+\infty$.
-As the notion of filtration is quite flexible, many other filtrations have been considered in the literature and can be constructed on top of data, such as e.g. the so called witness complex popularized in \tda\ by \cite{DeSilva:2004:TEU:2386332.2386359}.
+As the notion of filtration is quite flexible, many other filtrations have been considered in the literature and can be constructed on top of data, such as e.g. the so called witness complex popularized in \tda\ by \cite{DeSilva:2004:TEU:2386332.2386359}, the weighted Rips filtrations \cite{buchet2015efficient}, or the so-called DTM-filtrations \cite{anai2020dtm} that allow to handle data corrupted by noise and outliers.

 \paragraph{Sublevel sets filtrations.} Functions defined on the vertices of a simplicial complex give rise to another important example of filtration: let $K$ be a simplicial complex with vertex set $V$ and $f: V \to \R$.
 Then $f$ can be extended to all simplices of $K$ by $f([v_0,\cdots, v_k]) = \max \{f(v_i): i=1,\cdots ,k \}$ for any simplex $\sigma = [v_0,\cdots, v_k] \in K$ and the family of subcomplexes $K_r = \{ \sigma \in K : f(\sigma) \leq r \}$ defines a filtration call the sublevel set filtration of $f$.
 Similarly, one can define the upperlevel set filtration of $f$.